ArmandPhilippot/dotfiles/README.md

 In `./home/xdg_bin`:

+* `convto`: to quickly convert all files in the current directory (different operations are supported)
 * `dotig`: my dotfiles manager
 * `fuzbat`: used as a note-taking app from terminal
 * `new-vhost`: to quickly create a new virtual host with a local cert on Manjaro